caioariede/django-facebook-utils/README.markdown

 At the moment there are only two features:

 * An utility that forces the update of an URL in the Facebook's share cache.
-* A Context Processor that allows you to hide Facebook [Open Graph Protocol](http://developers.facebook.com/docs/opengraphprotocol/) &lt;meta&gt; tags from others User Agents.
+* A Context Processor that allows you to hide Facebook [Open Graph Protocol](http://developers.facebook.com/docs/opengraphprotocol/) &lt;meta&gt; tags from other User Agents.

 Installation